sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/index.md

 ## Introduction

-The SidecarTridge TOS emulator is a custom board designed to emulate the internal ROMs of the Atari ST series through bit-banged emulation.
-This emulator allows users to access any available TOS version and load custom ROMs without the need to physically swap ROM chips.
-This flexibility includes the capability to run EmuTOS, an open-source TOS replacement.
+The SidecarTridge TOS emulator is a compact board designed to emulate Atari ST internal ROMs, allowing users to access any TOS version or custom ROMs without swapping chips.
+It also supports EmuTOS, an open-source TOS replacement.

 ### Key Features

-- **Compact Design**: The board measures just 5cm x 2cm x 0.7cm, making it a perfect fit inside the Atari ST case.
+- **Compact Design**: Measures 5cm x 2cm x 0.7cm, fitting inside the Atari ST case.
-- **Seamless Integration**: Powered by the Atari ST 5V rail, the board communicates with the internal Atari ST bus to provide the necessary signals to the motherboard.
-The computer will boot as usual, without any modifications other than replacing the ROM chips with the SidecarTridge TOS emulator.
+- **Seamless Integration**: Powered by the Atari ST 5V rail, it communicates with the internal bus, requiring no modifications other than replacing the ROM chips.
-- **Easy Installation**: Users can close the Atari ST case after installation, ensuring a clean and unobtrusive setup.
+- **Easy Installation**: Ensures a clean setup by allowing the case to be closed after installation.

 ### Installing and Using the SidecarTridge TOS Emulator

-1. **Connect and Copy**: To install a new TOS version, connect the SidecarTridge TOS emulator to a computer via USB.
-The emulator will appear as a USB mass storage device, allowing users to simply copy the TOS image file to the device.
+1. **Connect and Copy**: Connect to a computer via USB and copy the TOS image file to the device.
-2. **Select and Reboot**: Launch a program on the Atari ST computer to select the desired TOS version from the available list.
-After making a selection, reboot the computer to apply the new TOS version.
+2. **Select and Reboot**: Use `SWITCHER.TOS` -an Atari ST program- to hot-swap the desired TOS version and reboot to apply it.

-The SidecarTridge TOS emulator streamlines the process of managing and updating TOS versions on the Atari ST, offering a modern and efficient solution for enthusiasts and developers alike.
+The SidecarTridge TOS emulator simplifies managing and updating TOS versions, providing an efficient solution for Atari ST enthusiasts and developers.

 ## 🚀 Latest STABLE Firmware: {{ site.SIDECARTRIDGE_TOS_FIRMWARE_VERSION }}
 * **💾 [Download STABLE Release {{ site.FIRMWARE_VERSION }}](https://sidecartridge.com/downloads)**